 Between Analog and Digital Volume Levels

-has lots of it across its tested “Wide Band” tuning range.
+Talk about sensitivity.
+It's proper across its tested “Wide Band” tuning range.
 In fact

 maybe just a bit too much (see the Dynamic Range paragraph later in